wp-plugins/image-elevator/readme.txt

 Image Elevator for Wordpress allows you to paste images into the post editor directly from clipboard (or by dragging & dropping files)!
 In other words, you can paste images directly from your favorite graphical editors or from any screen capture programs.

-= Key Features =

-* Works in Visual mode and HTML mode.
-You can paste images into the post editor in the HTML mode as well as in the Visual Mode.
-We actually tried to make it intuitive.
-* Saves images in your Media Library.
-After adding, an image is saved in your Media Library as if you uploaded it by using the standard wordpress way.
-In other words, all the features provided with Wordpress Media Library are available for images pasted via Image Elevator
-* Supports the large number of popular programs.
-In reality, almost all programs that allows to copy images into the clipboard are compatible with the plugin.
-Just try our demo to learn how the plugin works with your favorite program.

 <i>Check out a <a href="http://codecanyon.net/item/image-elevator-for-wordpress/4311188?ref=OnePress">premium version of Image Elevator</a> to get more features such as renaming images after pasting,
 compressing images on the fly and saving images into Media Library after adding.</i>